 - Calculating adequate payment.
-If a tenant defaults on payments, the association may be owed much more than the dollar amount of unpaid assessments.
-An HOA may have the right to charge the tenant for interest on the past due amount, late fees, collection costs, attorneys’ fees, and other related charges.
+If a property owner defaults on payments, the association may be owed much more than the dollar amount of unpaid assessments.
+An HOA may have the right to charge the homeowner for interest on the past due amount, late fees, collection costs, attorneys’ fees, and other related charges.

 - Enforcing a lien.
 In Virginia, an HOA may place a lien on a homeowner’s property to secure payment for past due assessments and other charges as long as the homeowner was given written notice of the intent to file a lien at least 10 days prior.

 - Filing suit.
 The board may file a civil lawsuit against a delinquent tenant to obtain payment for assessments, interest, late fees, court costs, attorneys' fees, collection costs, and lien fees.